VHDPlus/vhdplus-website/docs/community_motor.md

 #### Motors
 First we connect the motors like that:
 ![Motor connect](assets/community/Motor_Connect.png)
 You can use the breadboard and jumper cables to make the connections.
-Use the Jumper connector kit and the pliers to be able to plug the motor cables in the breadboard.
+Use the Jumper connector kit and the D-SUB crimping tool to be able to plug the motor cables in the breadboard.
+You can see how to do that [here](https://www.youtube.com/watch?v=M84VcMeAzzw).

-The yellow cables and the motor driver outputs should be connected with the FPGA.
-The Motor driver and Motors have to be connected with 3.3V and GND (Blue = 3.3V and Black = GND).
+The yellow cables and the motor driver inputs should be connected with the FPGA.
+The Motor driver and motors have to be connected with 3.3V and GND (Blue = 3.3V and Black = GND).
 The Battery is connected with GND and VM of the motor driver and finaly the motors have to be connected with the motor outputs of the motor driver.

-To power the FPGA, you could either use a powerbank and and connect an USB cable or you take a step down converter, supply it with the 9V, set 5V as output and connect it with VBUS (next to GND) and GND.
+To power the FPGA, you could either use a powerbank and connect an USB cable or you take a step down converter, supply it with the 9V, set 5V as output and connect it with VBUS (next to GND) and GND.

 #### Ultrasonic sensors
 Connect the ultrasonic sensors like that: